Phileosopher/toolbox/README.md

 - Paid tools, when they cost enough that it makes me pause to consider my budget.
 - Most courses and courseware, since I'm convinced most of that is part of a _constantly_ revolving cycle of technology fashions (Remember when Java and Netscape was going to run the world forever?
 By contrast, how about web browsers and corporation-endorsed programming languages?)

 I've broken everything into malleable groupings, since there are _many_ things that someone could use a computer for, and people are constantly adding new things.
-These groupings have a philosophical basis in their designed _final_ purpose:

-- Consuming: to experience others' created works without any creative goals in mind
-- Foraging: to acquire others' creative works
-- Calculators: to calculate a simple, usually numerical solution
+These groupings are somewhat arbitrary:

+- Audio: to work with sound for some intended aesthetic
 - Communicating: to communicate with other people, directly or indirectly
-- CySec: to protect from bad things happening to computers or information
-- FilesOS: to manage computer files or operating systems
+- Files/OS: to manage computer files or operating systems
+- Games: to work with games
-- Hardware: to make or manage physical things, which includes computer hardware and OS-level things
+- Hardware: to make or manage physical things, which includes computer hardware
+- Internet: a sub-division of computer networking that has its own subdomains
+- Math: for calculation-specific needs
+- Text: to work with language for some intended aesthetic
 - Visual: to visually design or adapt things which contain some intended aesthetic
-- Audio: to work with sound for some intended aesthetic
-- Text: to work with language for some intended aesthetic
-- Dev: to broadly make or manage computer code, which is only referring to back-end because front-end is merely code-based visual design

 - Productivity: to broadly streamline doing any of the above

+Further, there are some patterns that keep cropping up in each domain:

+- Consuming: human consumption only, without modification to it
+- CySec: protecting bad things from happening
+- Foraging: to acquire others' creative works

+Also further, some things are all-pervasive sporks:

+- Dev: to broadly make or manage computer code, which may refer to front-end or back-end, be language-specific, and may simply be a more nuanced version of any of the above

 ## Earmarks